KatalystDigital/shieldsign-core/templates/dpa-standard.md

 ## 4. SUB-PROCESSORS

-4.1 The Controller authorizes ShieldSign to engage the following categories of Sub-processors:
+4.1 The Controller authorizes [Your Company] to engage the following categories of Sub-processors:
 - Cloud infrastructure providers
 - Email delivery services
 - Analytics providers (with anonymized data only)

-4.2 ShieldSign shall inform the Controller of any intended changes to Sub-processors.
+4.2 [Your Company] shall inform the Controller of any intended changes to Sub-processors.

-4.3 ShieldSign shall ensure Sub-processors are bound by equivalent data protection obligations.
+4.3 [Your Company] shall ensure Sub-processors are bound by equivalent data protection obligations.

 ## 5. DATA TRANSFERS

-5.1 ShieldSign shall not transfer Personal Data outside the EEA without appropriate safeguards.
+5.1 [Your Company] shall not transfer Personal Data outside the EEA without appropriate safeguards.

-5.2 For transfers to third countries, ShieldSign shall ensure:
+5.2 For transfers to third countries, [Your Company] shall ensure:
 - Standard Contractual Clauses are in place, or
 - The destination country has an adequacy decision, or
 - Other valid transfer mechanisms exist

 ## 6. SECURITY INCIDENTS

-6.1 ShieldSign shall notify the Controller of any Personal Data breach without undue delay.
+6.1 [Your Company] shall notify the Controller of any Personal Data breach without undue delay.

 6.2 Notification shall include:
 - Nature of the breach